gianlucagrassog/k8s-istio-optimized-autoscaling/README.md

  - `promql_constants.py` : All the constants used to perform promQL queries are defined within it, they are the metrics that are extracted from Prometheus
  - `operations.py`:  File containing all the operations that make it possible to load, modify  and apply Load Generator files; and also exec commands .

-Inside the *loadgenerator_src* folder there is the code of the load generator images used for load testing of the application
+Inside the *loadgenerator_src* folder there is the code of the load generator images used for load testing of the application.
+Three versions are available:

+ - *loadgenerator_v1*
+ - *loadgenerator_v2 (RAMP)*: Uses a 10-minute ramp signal
+ - *loadgenerator_v3 (Custom Shape)*: The scrypt uses a custom signal, proving the possibility of replicating a **real production load**, this load can be obtained in terms of requests per second by monitoring the application with the grafana dashboards provided.

 ## Grafana Dashboard